LibrariesHacked/librarieshacked.github.io/_posts/2019-05-12-mobile-library-data-scotland.md

 3. There must be no essential missing information
 4. There must be an accessibility statement

-The summary results are shown below, and full data is avilable [in a spreadsheet file on GitHub](https://github.com/LibrariesHacked/mobilelibraries-data/blob/master/organisations_scotland.csv).
+The summary results are shown below, and full data is available [in a spreadsheet file on GitHub](https://github.com/LibrariesHacked/mobilelibraries-data/blob/master/organisations_scotland.csv).

 For the 22 library services key findings were:

 - Three library services 'passed'.
 [Edinburgh](http://www.culturepk.org.uk/libraries/services-in-the-community/mobile-library-service), [Perth and Kinross](http://www.culturepk.org.uk/libraries/services-in-the-community/mobile-library-service), and [Scottish Borders](https://www.scotborders.gov.uk/mobilelibrary).
 These are worth exploring, and will be very useful for creating a single system to view mobile library data.
-- Only 12 service websites seemed to have any kind of accessibility statement.
-In many cases the ones that did were outdated and didn't cover the information that needs to be provided.
+- Only 12 service websites seemed to have an accessibility statement.
+In many cases the ones that did were outdated, and didn't cover the information required to be provided.
 - Almost half (9) relied on colour to convey meaning.
 - 15 still used PDFs to publish mobile timetable information.